Battleground Michigan seen as last stand for Bernie Sanders

 Sanders won Michigan in 2016, surprising Hillary Clinton and paving the way for...

 For Bernie Sanders to remain competitive with Joe Biden in the battle for the Democratic presidential nomination, he'll have to repeat what he did four years...
-Reuters Also reported by •FOXNews.com •Eurasia Review
+Reuters Also reported by •Eurasia Review